FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-2_Jaccard-similarities.md

 I'm then going to ask you some questions.
 ```

-and again attaching the file `Definitions.html` using the "paperclip" icon before clicking the "Send message" ("Up-arrow") icon.
+and again attach the file `Definitions.html` using the "paperclip" icon before clicking the "Send message" ("Up-arrow") icon.

 2. Ask Grimoire "What is a 'Jaccard Similarity', and how is it used?"